 Along with the development of RiBAC, IMA is also considering measures to strengthen its subsequent commercialization, which will be further detailed in D8.4 and D8.7.
-On a high level, the idea is to ensure that the tool can be used also in normal mode without ongoing pandemic, but can easily be switched to pandemic mode with low personnel overhead and additional costs.
-Other examples of such added value also in normal mode are, e.g., the use of RiBAC as a Risk based EXIT Control terminal.
-Another challenging function might be the lockers management enabling the use of smart lockers at the CI entrance receptions.
+The idea is to ensure that the tool can be used also in normal mode without an ongoing pandemic but can easily be switched to pandemic mode with low personnel overhead and additional costs.
+Other examples of such added value in normal mode is for example the use of RiBAC as a Risk based EXIT Control terminal.
+Another challenging function might be the locker management enabling the use of smart lockers at the CI entrance receptions.